triastanto/advancetrack-fri/docs/lecturer-detail-modal.md

 - Education section only displays if education records exist
 - Study Calendar section shows only if study calendars are present
 - Course Responsibilities section displays only if teaching assignments exist
-- Study Programs section shows only if program affiliations exist

 ### Status Indicators
 - Workflow states are color-coded for easy identification